sgibson91/sgibson91.github.io/contact/index.md

 search_omit: true
 ---

-If you'd like to get in touch with me, I'd be gald to answer any questions!
+If you'd like to get in touch with me, I'd be glad to answer any questions!

 You can email me at [drsarahlgibson@gmail.com](mailto:drsarahlgibson@gmail.com).